p2pgirl/DataAnalysis/README.md

-users.py - this is from the case study, not the final project audit.py - this is from the case study, not the final project data.py - this is from the case study, not the final project
+users.py - this is from the case study, not the final project audit.py - this is from the case study, not the final project data.py - this is from the case study, not the final project sample.osm - a sample of the data I used to test with